ModeSeq: Taming Sparse Multimodal Motion Prediction with Sequential Mode Modeling

 \subsection{Problem Formulation}

 Denote $S$ as the input of motion prediction models, which encompasses the map elements represented as $M$ polygonal instances and the $T$-step historical trajectories of $A$ traffic agents (\eg, vehicles, pedestrians, and cyclists) in the scene.
+Each map polygon comprises line segments outlining its contour and semantic tags describing the traffic rules it associates.
+On the other hand, each trajectory is labeled with agent type (\eg, vehicles, pedestrians, and cyclists) and composed of 3D bounding boxes across various time steps.
 The models are tasked with forecasting $K$ plausible trajectory modes per agent of interest, each comprising $\hat{T}$ waypoints and an associated confidence score.
-These trajectories are desired to be representative, reflecting distinct behavior modes of agents and properly measuring the likelihood of each mode via the estimated confidence.
+The $K$ confidence scores are not restricted to a sum of $1$, as it is sufficient to only care about their relative ranking.
+The predicted trajectories are desired to be representative, reflecting distinct behavior modes of agents and properly measuring the likelihood of each mode via the estimated confidence.

 Typical motion predictors employ the encoder-decoder architecture, where an encoder computes the embedding $\Psi$ from the scene input, based on which a decoder learns the embeddings $\{\bm{m}_{i,k}\}_{k \in \{1,\ldots,K\}}$ of the $i$-th agent's future modes.
 Without loss of generality, the following simplifies $\bm{m}_{i,k}$ as $\bm{m}_k$ to discuss the prediction for a single agent, which can be extended for multiple agents by repeating the same decoding process.
 Given $\bm{m}_k$, a prediction head then outputs a trajectory $\hat{\bm{y}}_k = [\hat{\bm{y}}_k^1,\ldots,\hat{\bm{y}}_k^{\hat{T}}]$ and a confidence score $\hat{\bm{\phi}}_k$ via simple modules such as multi-layer perceptrons (MLPs).
 The whole pipeline can be summarized as